 Kate moved to Portland in 2015 and works as a strategist at a creative agency.
 She believes in road trips, Justin Bieber, friendships forged over boulder fields, and that greatness takes grit.

 She is the first (and currently only) person to have completed the legendary Angel's to Alpine 100.

 Sarah is the proud mom of two young kids and juggles her thirst for trail running and adventuring with family responsibilities.

 Sarah ran her first road half marathon in 2005 and spent a decade on pavement until two years ago her brother took her on a trail run.
 She fell in love and has truly found her place in the trail and ultra running community since, successfully running numerous 50ks and her first 50 miler this past July.
 She is looking forward to seeing what she can accomplish in years to come and is passionate about training with and empowering other women to crush their own big goals.

-Nevertheless she felt like she belonged in the outdoors and, after running her first 5k in 2012, found Wy'East Wolfpack and became a part of the family.
+Despite having childhood asthma and experiencing numerous road blocks to an active outdoor lifestyle along the way, Shadia nevertheless she felt like she belonged in the outdoors.
+After running her first 5k in 2012, found Wy'East Wolfpack and became a part of the Wy'east family.
 Since then she's completed ultra marathons, done Grand Canyon's Rim to Rim to Rim, climbed mountains, and continued to dream of getting out and getting after it.
-Her biggest undertaking so far was a solo thru-hike of the Pacific Crest Trail in 2016.
+Her biggest undertaking so far was a successful solo thru-hike of the Pacific Crest Trail in 2016.